Managing Emotions: Death & Bereavement Workshop

 It is normal to expect children and teenagers to face a period of adjustment after a death in the family or the loss of a friend.
 Most teachers will understand that a young person may need time off school and extra support for a while.
 But if students are to function adequately over the long-term they may need extra support in managing their emotions.

-Another problem with grief is that it can sometimes caused a delayed and/or distorted reaction.
+Another problem with grief is that it can sometimes cause a delayed and/or distorted reaction.
 Young people who seem to be getting on too well after a family death may be avoiding and denying the issue and this can lead to more acute suffering later on.

 Thank You for the Mental Health INSET Training